Applying for a Loan Online vs. In Person: What’s the Difference?

 Bank and/or investment statements

 After the application is complete, you'll sign the application to complete the process.
-This might include the promissory note and other closing documents while you're with the loan offer.

 Online

-An online application lets you upload your documents by take a photo of them with your cell phone, or by linking to your financial institution or paycheck provider.
-You'll sign documents digitally — no paper and no ink signatures required.
+When you apply online for a loan, you upload your documents by taking a photo of them with your cell phone, or by linking to your financial institution or paycheck provider.

-How Much Support You Get During the Application
+How Much Support Will You Get?

 An in-person loan application gives you much better support because you'll be sitting in front of the loan officer.
 They'll walk you through the process, and you can ask questions or voice concerns, if you have any.